tsackton/taelgar/People/Mawarans/Hiyasa.md

 > A Mawaran [[Humans|human]] (she/her)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% Tim: anything to add? %%

-Daughter of Orden, recently returned from 10 years away with a treasure map, possibly stolen from Chardon or Chardonians in some way.
+Daughter of [[Orden]], recently returned from 10 years away with a treasure map, possibly stolen from Chardon or Chardonians in some way.
 Promptly headed for one location, got stuck, and then rescued by the PCs.